 Returns true if the supplied instance has a [[finite-part]] that responds true to [[emmy.value/one?]], and zero coefficients on any of its tangent components; false otherwise.
 NOTE: This means that [[one?]] will not do what you expect as a conditional inside some function.
 If you want to branch inside some function you're taking the derivative of, prefer `(= 1 dx)`.
 This will only look at the [[finite-part]] and ignore the values of the tangent parts.

-Returns a [[Differential]] containing only the terms of dx
+(primal-part dx)(primal-part dx tag)Returns a [[Differential]] containing only the terms of dx that do NOT

-, i.e., the primal component of dx
+contain the supplied tag, i.e., the primal component of dx with respect to

-If no tag is supplied, defaults to ([[max-order-tag]] dx)
+If no tag is supplied, defaults to ([[max-order-tag]] dx).

 NOTE: every [[Differential]] can be factored into a dual number of the form